SEAVAX™ - ROBOTIC VACUUM SHIP

 From the maps of the ocean in our plastic ocean features, it is obvious that the worst affected region is the ocean that circles between Asia (Japan) and North America.
 Click on the title above to learn more.

 SEAL UP YOUR WASTE - Our love affair with plastic is choking the oceans.
 Once people know about it, they want to stop it.
 But how?
 The next question is who?
 Obviously, if any of the researchers involved so far had come up with a solution, they would have sorted it years ago.
-We are a practical think-tank fresh to the issue and without a budget.
+We are a practical think-tank fresh to the issue without a research budget.
 We hope to be able to collaborate with other marine organisations that are funded for this work, or who have funds to investigate viable projects.
 You cannot donate to us directly on this site, but we hope to identify partner sites shortly where you can support a project much like that proposed herein, or better still, our own practical experiments.
-Volunteer careers.
+Volunteer careers - We do not expect young persons to work on this project free of charge (like many of our more senior staff).

 BIGGEST - The Queen of the Netherlands is a Dutch trailing suction hopper dredging ship constructed in 1998.
 The vessel has been used in